-- 76 The requirements for the valuation of technical provisions state that the best estimate shall correspond to the "probability-weighted average of future cash flows", and be based on up-to-date and credible information.
-They also require that expected future developments in the external environment, including environmental developments, be taken into account in the calculation of the best estimate. - 77 Reserving and capital valuation activities typically involve the analysis of past data to project the future.
-Climate change challenges the ongoing appropriateness of using the past as a predictor of the future.
-Examples include assumptions related to future mortality and morbidity, increased
+79. The requirements for the valuation of technical provisions state that the best estimate shall correspond to the "probabilityweighted average of future cash flows", and be based on up-todate and credible information13.
+The calculations of the best estimate should also take account of future developments in the external environment, including environmental developments.14.